-- The Academy has a new look!
-Starting August 2015, students selected to begin the program will no longer have to take separate PE and EMT courses.
-The new FIRE Academy courses are FIRE 140, FIRE 142, and FIRE 144 (see below).
-All classes must be completed with a C or higher to get the Certificate of Achievement from IVC
+- ·The new FIRE Academy courses are (see below).
+All classes must be completed with a C or higher to get the

 The Firefighter I Program will cover the principles, procedures, and techniques of firefighting and rescue.
 Technical and manipulative skills and concepts of fire control, fire behavior, tactics and strategy, and emergency management will be reviewed and put into practice during this program.
 The student will be trained according to the standards of the Office of State Fire Marshall (OSFM) and National Fire Protection Association (NFPA).
 Students completing this certificate program will be qualified to test for employment with agencies and departments hiring entry-level firefighters.